alex-gutev/live_cells/README.md

 print(cell.value); // Prints 1
 ```

-Generally you wouldn't want to access the value of a cell directly but you would create a widget
+Generally you don't want to access the value of a cell directly but you would create a widget
 which depends on the cell's value.
 This is done using the `toWidget` method:

 ```dart